TrashMonks/qud-wiki/CONTRIBUTING.md

 If this did not work, please send me a message on Discord.
 I am pokedragonboy, and would love to help you and make this guide better.

 If this did work for you, congratulations and welcome to the wiki team.
 We look forward to working with you!

+## Troubleshooting
+Error: `lxml.etree.XMLSyntaxError: error parsing attribute name, line 233, column 22` The packaged hagadias is out of date.
+We are working on updating this. but in the meantime, you must run a local hagadias to run QBE.
+Instructions on how to do so are located in hagadias's [CONTRIBUTING.md](https://github.com/TrashMonks/hagadias/blob/main/CONTRIBUTING.md#using-a-local-hagadias-in-a-virtual-environment):
+* clone the hagadias source code
+* Add hagadias directory location to your PYTHONPATH variable